contentacms/contentajs-graphql/.emdaer/docs/header.md

-ContentaJS GraphQL is an example repository
+ContentaJS GraphQL is a repository that contains a set of helpers to build your GraphQL project on top of Contenta.js

 <!--emdaer-p
   - '@emdaer/plugin-image'